iTwin/itwinjs-core/docs/learning/ECSQL.md

 ## Polymorphic Queries

-By default, any ECClass in the FROM clause of an ECSQL is treated polymorphically, i.e. all its sub-classes are considered as well.
+By default, any ECClass in the FROM clause of an ECSQL is treated polymorphically, i.e. all its subclasses are considered as well.
 If an ECClass should be treated non-polymorphically, i.e. only the class itself and not its subclasses should be considered, add the `ONLY` keyword in front of it.

 ### Examples